Welcome to today's edition of the Rush 24-7 podcast.

 Yet they remained unable to say how many girls were missing.

-Oh, that's one they're gonna set up a committee.
+They're going to set up a committee.

-Such lack of information a month into the kidnapping of the girls as they were taking exams combined with claims of the death of the leader Boko Haram have fanned ignition at the government and brought ongoing protests.
+Such lack of information a month into the kidnapping of the girls as they were taking exams combined with claims of the death of the leader Boko Haram have fanned indignation at the government and brought ongoing protests.

 So you see how this is all shaking out now.